blindlight86/xiaomi_miot_leshi-v002/README.md

-# Xiaomi MIOT HeatCold
+# Xiaomi MIOT Leshi-v002
-A simple example of a Home Assistant extension for Xiaomi HeatCold heating floor controller (cubee.airrtc.th123e) as a switch.
+A simple example of a Home Assistant extension for Xiaomi 3rd party switch (leshi.switch.v002).
 This only switches on/off the device.

 # Install